isomerpages/govtech-corp/media/technews/_posts/2019-11-23-post-Three Apps That Millennials Must Share with Their Grandparents.md

 for the elderly.
 For a start, why not share with your grandparents some mobile apps that could help them keep in touch with friends and family, make their lives more convenient, and keep them healthy?</p>
-<p>This Grandparents’ Day, tell grandpa and grandma about the&nbsp;<a href="https://www.tech.gov.sg/media/technews/www.go.gov.sg/mol" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Moments of Life app</a>,
+<p>This Grandparents’ Day, tell grandpa and grandma about the&nbsp;Moments
-the SingPass app and the ActiveSG app.</p>
+of Life app, the SingPass app and the ActiveSG app.</p>
 <h3>1.
 Cherishing Moments of Life better</h3>
 <p></p>
 <div class="isomer-image-wrapper">